Time-energy uncertainty relation from subcycle mode vacuum fluctuations of a quantum field

-where $\hat \pi\left( t(\tau),x(\tau) \right)$ is the conjugate momentum field pulled back to the worldline of the detector.
-The area factor $A$ now takes on the operational interpretation as the cross-sectional area of the detector in the transverse directions (see Appendix \ref{sec:appendix b} for further details).
-Here, $\lambda$ is the maximum coupling strength of the interaction between the detector and field, and $\chi(\tau)$ is the switching function, which controls the effective duration of the interaction.
-Namely, the interaction is ``switched on'' during the proper time interval on which $\chi$ is supported.
+where $\hat\pi\left( t(\tau),x(\tau) \right)$ is the conjugate momentum field pulled back to the worldline of the detector.
+The area factor $A$ now takes on an operational interpretation as the cross-sectional area of the detector in the transverse directions (see Appendix \ref{sec:appendix a}).
+Here, $\lambda$ is the maximum coupling strength between the detector and field, and $\chi(\tau)$ is the switching function, which controls the effective duration of the interaction.
+The quadrature operator $\hat Q(\tau)$ is the monopole moment of the detector.
+For simplicity, we will consider a detector on the inertial worldline $\left( t(\tau),x(\tau) \right)=(\tau,0)$.